kwila-cloud/karriba/docs/DRAFT-DESIGN.md

 This document outlines the design specifications for Karriba, a software system that enables drone pesticide operators to efficiently record and manage pesticide applications and flight records.

-The solution consists of a Flutter-based mobile frontend for Android tablets and a Python-based backend for data processing and PDF generation.

 The system will
 - Streamline the process of gathering regulatory data points
 - Generate standardized PDF reports